josecarlosgt/Web-Design-and-Development/README.md

 <title>My home page</title>
 ```

-## Task 3: Specifying the character encoding
+## Task 3: Specifying the Character encoding

 Declare the character encoding set or charset.
 You should always set the charset metatag as the first item in the <head> section.
 Not doing so can lead to a long pause before the browser starts to present information to your visitors.
 The following line shows the syntax for setting the character set to UTF-8, which is the standard charset used in the current version of HTML (HTML5).